madpiano/2019-432/slides/class17/README.md

 ## Other News

 1. The [Course Notes](https://thomaselove.github.io/2019-432-book/) have been updated to fix a typo in Section 15.11.1.
+2. We talked about hanging **rootograms** last time as a means of understanding the fit of count outcome models, like Poisson or Negative Binomial regressions.
+If you want some more information, a key paper is Kleiber C Zeileis A "[Visualizing Count Data Regressions Using Rootograms](https://arxiv.org/pdf/1605.01311)".

 ## Questions I intend to answer very soon